nickgrealy/poll-mailbox-trigger/README.md

 ---

 ## Backlog
-1. Change package dependencies, so that there is no dependency on ScriptTrigger (for cloudbees support)
 1. interpret email body directly as build parameters (see mailto links)
 1. Encrypt credentials
 1. Setup a standard, whereby any Jenkins job is triggered, by the subject name.